misprintt/mockatoo/README.md

 > Disambiguation: The **Mockatoo** belongs to the bird family *Cacatuidae* and look suspiciously like a taxidermied [Cockatoo](http://en.wikipedia.org/wiki/Cockatoo) with fake plumage.
-They are mostly found nesting within testing habitats and may turn violent if mistaken for a *MockingBird* :)
+They are mostly found nesting within testing habitats and like  to repeat what you say (like a parrot).
+A Mockatoo may turn violent if mistaken for a *MockingBird* :)

 #### Mockatoo is in very early developement and is subject to change.